Cops (TV program): Rejections by police departments

-The X-Files pseudo-crossover episode

-The show The X-Files released a pseudo crossover episode of Cops called "X-Cops" (season 7, episode 12, originally aired February 20, 2000) in which FBI Special Agents Fox Mulder and Dana Scully collaborate with mostly fictitious deputies from the Los Angeles County Sheriff's Department, an actual LAPD SWAT team was also featured in the episode, in order to catch a mysterious, shapeshifting entity.
-In the tradition of the real-life Cops program, the entire episode is shot on videotape.

 Legal issues

 Home intrusion

 A 1999 United States Supreme Court decision, Wilson v.
 Layne, No. 98-83, (and the Court's simultaneous stance on an Appeals Court ruling in a similar case Hanlon v.
 Berger, No. 97-1927, and its affiliate case, CNN v.
 Berger, No. 97-1914) appeared to legal scholars to restrict the actions of Cops video crews, and some suggested it might even spell the end for the program.

 In the Wilson case, a reporter and photographer from The Washington Post accompanied a federal marshal (Layne) and local officials when the authorities entered a home (of the Wilson family) acting on a search warrant.
 The Supreme Court ruled that law enforcement officers may not bring a media ride-along guest with them when entering a private home to execute a search warrant, stating that it was a violation of the Fourth Amendment rights of the people in the home to be "free from unreasonable searches and seizures," and to be "secure in their persons, houses, papers and effects."
 The court affirmed (or reaffirmed, in some views) the policy that officers may not bring into the home with them people whose role was not in the direct service of the purpose of the warrant.
 Though that court – by its own admission (stated in the majority opinion document) – was usually divided on Fourth Amendment issues, the court ruled unanimously in this case that the authorities' accommodation of the media intrusion violated the Fourth Amendment.